brianspiering/smart-cards/README.md

 ### What's next for SmartCards
 Continuing to build out the knowledge base to more accurately scope sets and retrieve information from existing and available knowledge bases.

+### Installation
+-Extract the zip
+-Make sure you have installed flask
+-Install the CORS plugin in case it's not going to be hosted "pip install -U flask-cors" -Start server by running "python get_flashcards.py" -Once it starts, hit index.html and have fun generating flash cards in the smartest way ever